-Spiced Carrot Oatmeal Cookies — All the flavors of richly spiced carrot cake, but in cookie form!
-Soft, chewy, extremely moist, and not at all cakey!
-The cookies are loaded with oats, spices, grated carrots, and butterscotch chips!
+🥕 Spiced Carrot Oatmeal Cookies offer all the flavors of richly spiced carrot cake in cookie form!
+Soft, chewy, extremely moist, and not at all cakey, these cookies are loaded with oats, spices, grated carrots, and butterscotch chips.
+Easy to make, they’re perfect for Easter and spring!

 To make this easy carrot cake oat cookies recipe, you’ll need: